untitaker/spacemod/README.md

 * **Parenthesis-matching (experimental).** Besides regex, spacemod also supports a custom regex-like language that requires less escaping and whitespace-handling.
+* **Replace recently edited files first.** Spacemod tries to show files with higher mtime first, because they are more likely to be relevant to what you are working on.

 <!-- oranda already provides installation instructions -->
 <div class="oranda-hide">